photoprism/photoprism-docs/docs/user-guide/library/originals.md

 #### Cleanup ####
 Admins can optionally enable the cleanup option to delete unused thumbnails from the cache folder and remove orphaned index entries.
 If you do this from time to time, it can speed up indexing and reduce storage usage.

+### Scheduled Indexing

+[PhotoPrism 240523-923ee0cf7](../../release-notes.md#may-23-2024) and newer versions can optionally perform scheduled rescans of your library.
+This feature can be enabled by setting a schedule with the [`PHOTOPRISM_INDEX_SCHEDULE`](../../getting-started/config-options.md#indexing) config option.

-### Automatic Indexing ###
+### Automatic Indexing

-Indexing is triggered automatically when files are [synced with the *originals* folder via WebDAV](../sync/webdav.md).
+By default, indexing is automatically triggered after a safety delay of 5 minutes when *originals* are [added or modified via WebDAV](../sync/webdav.md).

-The default safety delay for automatic indexing is 5 minutes.
-You can change it through the [PHOTOPRISM_AUTO_INDEX](../../getting-started/config-options.md#indexing) config option.
+You can change the safety delay or disable this feature through the [`PHOTOPRISM_AUTO_INDEX`](../../getting-started/config-options.md#indexing) config option.

 !!! tldr ""
+    Automatic indexing can cause files or sets of files to be incompletely indexed if you are using a slow or unreliable internet connection, which is of particular concern with [large video or RAW files](https://github.com/photoprism/photoprism/issues/4310).
-    Be careful not to start multiple indexing processes at the same time, as this will lead to a high server load.
+    Also be careful not to start several indexing processes at the same time, as this not only causes a high server load, but may also lead to unexpected indexing results.

 ### Schedule Indexing ###